IMAGE VIA PHILADELPHIA RUNNER FACEBOOK

-Come for the beer, stay for the community.
-This club’s meteoric rise has spawned offshoots across the nation, a documentary called Beer Runners, and a massive community of beer-loving runners throughout the city.
-Runners gather weekly outside founder David April’s Fishtown home every Thursday for a 3–5-mile run to a local tavern.
-After reading a study from a Spanish professor who found that moderate beer consumption is just as beneficial as water for rehydration and post-exercise recovery, April started FBR to put these findings to the test.
-Each week the group celebrates this study by toasting, “To the Professor!” with a cold local brew in hand.
-Membership is free, but bring cash to pay for your beer… nobody likes a moocher.
+This club’s meteoric rise has spawned chapters across the state, a documentary called Beer Runners, and a massive community of beer-loving runners throughout the city.
+It's all the result of founder David April reading a study from a Spanish professor, who found that moderate beer consumption is just as beneficial as water for rehydration and post-exercise recovery.
+Now, local runners gather every Thursday at Palmer Park in Fishtown, at 7th & Bainbridge in Bella Vista, and at City Hall for a three- to five-mile run to a local tavern.
+Membership is free, but make sure you bring cash to pay for your beer(s).

 Philadelphia Runner Facebook

 Free beer, race entry discounts, prizes — you never know what you’ll get at one of Philadelphia Runner's run clubs.
 Every Thursday evening at PR's Center City store, you'll log some miles through Center City and along one of the nation’s best urban running trails — the Schuylkill River Trail.
 And if you want more, you'll find weekly runs in University City on Wednesdays and Sundays, Manayunk on Thursdays, at Valley Forge National Historic Park first and third Saturdays of the month, and at Brandywine Creek State Park every other Sunday morning.

 Technically, Shake Shack's running group is powered by Philadelphia Runner, but it deserves some individual recognition for its perks.
 Meeting at PR's Center City shop on the second Tuesday of every month, runners will take a three- to five-mile community jog to the University City Shack.
 And the biggest draws: the first drink is free, plus Shake Shake will transport your gear from Philadelphia Runner as a courtesy!